NazrinUFO/VrcLovenseConnect/README.md

 # What's next?

-- Starting from VRChat Open Beta build 1186: having the option to use booleans instead of floats, for an "all or nothing" touch, with an intensity setting in the config file.
 - When Avatar Dynamics goes live: Removing the use of Expression Parameters and replacing "Local-Only" Contacts with normal Contacts to send OSC messages directly, in order to save Expression Parameters memory.

 # Documentation